crisluengo/doxpp/doc/markdown.md

 ```
 will create a table with a smaller font.
 Since we can only add attributes to individual
 cells of a table, not the table itself, this is the only way to add special styling
 to a whole table.
-It is also the only wat to add special styling to lists.
+It is also the only way to add special styling to lists.

+Examine the CSS style sheets as well as the generated HTML to learn what classes exist.
+You can modify the default CSS style sheets as well, see [Configuring dox++](configuration.md).